-- 1.5.18 This section of the Statement briefly sets out the pay and grading structure the Authority applies to its senior workforce and the job evaluation methodology that underpins it.
+- 1.5.20 This section of the Statement briefly sets out the pay and grading structure the Authority applies to its senior workforce and the job evaluation methodology that underpins it.
 The Authority agreed its pay and grading structures in April 2007 and April 2008.
 On 13 July 2015 Cabinet agreed a restructure of the Senior Leadership Team to reflect service reorganisation.
-The pay policy statement for 2016/17 has been amended to reflect this reorganisation. - 1.5.19 The Statutory Guidance issued in relation to Pay Policy Statements suggests a role for Elected Members in approving salary packages in excess of £100,000.
-The Authority's

-Appointments and Disciplinary Committee has responsibility to appoint to all Chief Officer posts including all the Chief Officer posts created as a result of the recent restructuring of the Senior Leadership Team by Cabinet.
+- 1.5.21 The Statutory Guidance issued in relation to Pay Policy Statements suggests a role for Elected Members in approving salary packages in excess of £100,000.
+The Authority's Appointments and Disciplinary Committee has responsibility to appoint to all Chief Officer posts including all the Chief Officer posts created as a result of the recent restructuring of the Senior Leadership Team by Cabinet.
 These posts include:

 - the Chief Executive;

 - the Deputy Chief Executive;

-- the Director of Public Health; and
+- · the Director of Public Health; and

 - all Heads of Service.